Jonge man op een fiets vliegt door de lucht omdat hij zojuist over een schans ging. Op de achtergrond staan mensen.

-Frictions Festival gets recap edition at SCHUNCK
+Frictions #5: recap edition

-On 26 April, Frictions Festival returns at SCHUNCK Glaspaleis.
-During this special edition, SCHUNCK looks back on the past four editions.
-All collaborating parties will come together for an evening of music, readings, performances and film.
+On 26 April, Frictions Festival returned at SCHUNCK Glaspaleis.
+During this special edition, SCHUNCK looked back on the past four editions.

 Music